mauriciogracia/petrel-xml/README.md

 To publish the extension - https://code.visualstudio.com/api/working-with-extensions/publishing-extension
 $ vsce publish <versionNumber>

-If you are publishing for the fist time you need to setup personal access token and run $npm i -g vsc
+If you are publishing for the fist time you need to setup personal access token and run
+$ npm i -g vsc

 This uses webpack and the .vscodeignore and package.json settings